Niloc1624/YCN-Calculator/README.md

 - gunicorn

 Since https://ballroom.union.rpi.edu/calculator is back up and running again, my next steps will be:
+- Give ballroom-calc.azurewebsites.net feedback to the user that it's actually doing something
 - Make compChecker.py available on ballroom-calc.azurewebsites.net
 - Make a database
 - Add features to retroactively see how many points a dancer earned between two dates